Byont-Ventures/hackathon/Backend-Challenges.md

 The goal of this challenge is to add a couple of checks to the mint function.
 Right now, even though we have set a max supply, it doesn't actually do anything; we can easily mint more than the max supply.
 So let's fix that.

-A way to do this, is to add an if-statement within the mint function that checks if the total supply + mint amount exceeds the max supply.
+A way to do this is to add an if-statement within the mint function that checks if the total supply + mint amount exceeds the max supply.
 If so, we revert the transaction and maybe we send out a little message so the user will know why the transaction reverted.

 An easier way to do this though, is by adding a `require()` statement within the function.
 You can read more about `require()` [here](https://www.alchemy.com/overviews/solidity-require).